 - 3/4 teaspoon vanilla extract

-- To prepare the toffee sauce: Combine all ingredients in small saucepan and cook over medium heat stirring often until slightly thickened.
+- Combine all of the ingredients in a small saucepan and cook over medium heat stirring often until slightly thickened.
 Allow to cool approximately 10 minutes before drizzling over the toffee pudding and serving.

 - When preparing your dates, roughly chop then measure out before pulsing in your food processor.